AKing1997/NA-Website/SecurityToken/README.md

 Display useful information for the dApp, guide users through setting up development mode for their wallet.

-### `src/components/HelloTokenSection.tsx`
+### `src/components/SecureTokenSection.tsx`

 This component serves as the main interface for the token claim functionality.
 It uses the `useAccounts.ts` hook to fetch and display user accounts in a dropdown menu.
 Users can select an account from this dropdown.
-The component also includes a `ClaimHello.tsx` component, which is the actual button used to claim the token.
+The component also includes a `ClaimSecure.tsx` component, which is the actual button used to claim the token.
 The dropdown's visibility is managed by local state, and a function is defined to handle account selection.